pragmaticpi/voting-app-python/README.md

 ## Setting Up:-

-Make sure you have Python 3+ installed on your system.
+Make sure you have Python 3+, virtualenv and pip installed on your system.

 ### Setup the virtual environment